apache/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/CapacityScheduler.md

   * Container Allocation per NodeManager Heartbeat

   The `CapacityScheduler` supports the following parameters to control how many containers can be allocated in each NodeManager heartbeat.
+These parameters are refreshable via *yarn rmadmin -refreshQueues*.

 | Property | Description |
 |:---- |:---- |